droplaunch/STEM-Projects-2021-25/README.md

-# First-Year-Stem-Project-2022
+# STEM-Projects-2021-25
-A repository for a certain collection of Python projects
+A repository for a certain collection of AI and other associated projects